A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 OASDI Benefits: The Social Security Administration's Old-Age, Survivors, and Disability Insurance (OASDI) program provides monthly benefits to qualified retired and disabled workers, their dependents and to survivors of insured workers.
 Eligibility and benefit amounts are determined by the worker's contributions to Social Security.

-Obese (BRFSS): The condition where a person has a body mass index greater than 30.
+Obese/ Obesity (BRFSS): The condition where a person has a body mass index greater than 30.

 Back to top